UJDuran/milestoneOne_T6/Specification.md

 - System prompts user turn on internet.

-1. With input a markdown file:

- 	*Users check the file is saved or not

-2. With output flashcard:

- 	*Users turn on internet in their phone.

-##### Alternate Squences
-1. With input a markdown file:

- 	*System display an error message if input file is not valid.

-2. With output flashcard:

- 	*Users save or share without internet
- 	*System displays an error message to user.
- 	*System prompts user turn on internet.

 ##### Alternate Postconditions
 With input a markdown file:
 - Users successfully input a markdown file.